grucloud/grucloud/examples/google/storage/website-https/README.md

 ### Update

-Let's deploy a new version of the website, in this very simple example, edit [website/simple/index.html], change something and save the file.
+Let's deploy a new version of the website, in this very simple example, edit [website/simple/index.html], change something, and save the file.

 The _plan_ command helps to find out what is going to be deployed: